kiwijuice56/fractiwi-old/README.md

 # About
 Fractiwi is an open-source exploration game with turn-based combat.
 Inspired by the Shin Megami Tensei franchise and Yume Nikki fangames.

+# How to Play
+The ```HOWTOPLAY.md``` file contains a brief summary of the gameplay as well as more detailed information about game mechanics.

 # Created With
 - [Godot Game Engine](https://godotengine.org/), using gdscript